JakeLi2001/mini-sql-projects/README.md

 This repo will host all mini SQL projects.

-## General steps I will follow for each projects:
+## General steps I will follow for each mini project:
 1. Find a dataset and examine it's features and data types.
 2. Ask 5 interesting questions.
 3. Load data into a database (Postgresql).